 Service Activities to be performed Timeline 1.
 Make staff available to plan, coordinate, or conduct CAPC activities Provide staffing to coordinate all activities.
 Provide CAPC with a written Coordinator Report at each CAPC meeting, which details the progress of all activities referenced herein.
 A copy of each report must be provided to the HHSA CAPC liaison.
 Ongoing 2.
-Provide administrative overhead and support, supplies, and equipment necessary to CAPC operations Make available support, supplies, and equipment necessary for the efficient operation of CAPC activities, including, but not limited to workspace, computer, and phone access, postage, business services, and copying and printing.
+Provide administrative overhead and support, supplies, and equipment necessary to CAPC operations • Make available support, supplies, and equipment necessary for the efficient operation of CAPC activities, including, but not limited to workspace, computer, and phone access, postage, business services, and copying and printing.
 Provide oversight of coordinated activities provided by Live Violence Free, including review of reports and invoices related to CAPC operations.
 Excludes supplies and equipment directly associated with a specific activity or event referenced herein.
 Ongoing 3.
 Coordinate CAPC meetings Prepare and post meeting agendas and all other required documents in a timely manner.
 Attend all CAPC meetings and act as secretary for the purposes of facilitating and implementing CAPC activities.
 Distribute all meeting minutes including delivering meeting minutes within five (5) working days of each meeting to the Executive Committee and provide a copy to the HHSA CAPC liaison.
 Bi- monthly 4.
-Represent El Dorado County CAPC at regional and state CAPC meetings and coordinate regional activities as directed by CAPC Attend or participate via in person or teleconference in regional CAPC meetings.
+Represent El Dorado County CAPC at regional and state CAPC meetings and coordinate regional activities as directed by CAPC Attend or participate via in-person or teleconference in regional CAPC meetings.
 Plan and coordinate regional meetings hosted by the County of El Dorado.
-If applicable, The cost for lodgings, meals, and mileage must comply with the current "Board of Supervisors Policy D-1", Issue date 12/13/2016, and as amended thereafter, attached hereto as Exhibit D. As Schedule d
+As Scheduled

 Service Activities to be performed Timeline 5.
 Maintain CAPC membership Plan and implement effective strategies for recruitment of new CAPC members, including community and parent representatives, and ensure that all CAPC memberships remain current.
 Ongoing 6.
-Maintain communication systems for CAPC and coordinate interagency collaboration with regard to prevention activities Maintain a notification system to CAPC members and key community representatives for the purpose of promoting public awareness of child abuse prevention issues, including the development and maintenance of the CAPC website.
+Maintain communication systems for CAPC and coordinate interagency collaboration with regard to prevention activities Maintain a notification system for CAPC members and key community representatives for the purpose of promoting public awareness of child abuse prevention issues, including the development and maintenance of the CAPC website.
 Ongoing 7.
 Represent CAPC at conferences, meetings, and community events Attend conferences, meetings, and community events as pre-approved by CAPC Chair and Executive Committee.
 Ongoing 8.
-Make arrangements for Coordinator and CAPC members attendance at all contracted and CAPC Executive Committee approved functions as applicable Arrange for transportation and accommodations to attend CAPC-approved conferences, meetings, and events.
-The cost for lodgings, meals and mileage must be in compliance with Exhibit D marked "County of El Dorado Board of Supervisors Travel Policy Number D-1," incorporated herein and made by reference a part hereof.
+Make arrangements for Coordinator and CAPC members' attendance at all contracted and CAPC Executive Committee- approved functions as applicable Arrange for transportation and accommodations to attend CAPC-approved conferences, meetings, and events.
+The cost for lodgings, meals, and mileage must be in compliance with Exhibit D, marked "County of El Dorado Board of Supervisors Travel Policy Number D-1," incorporated herein and made by reference a part hereof.
 Ongoing 9.
-Keep CAPC informed on current and pending laws, regulations, and policies affecting child abuse prevention activities Conduct research, gather pertinent information of relevant changes.
-Ongoing 10 Plan, coordinate, and/or conduct annual Child Abuse Prevention Month activities Activities may include but not be limited to the following: • Kid's Expo • Child Abuse Prevention Month Campaign.
-Note: Child Abuse Prevention month is April. • Media awareness • Special events • Fulfill all reporting requirements of the Community Based Child Abuse Prevention program related to this activity as described in Exhibit B marked "Community-Based Child Abuse Prevention Program (CBCAP)," incorporated herein and made by reference a part hereof and the Article titled, "Reporting Requirements."
+Keep CAPC informed on current and pending laws, regulations, and policies affecting child abuse prevention activities Conduct research, and gather pertinent information on relevant changes.
+Ongoing 10 .
+Plan, coordinate, and/or conduct annual Child Abuse Prevention Month activities Activities may include but not be limited to the following: Kid's Expo Child Abuse Prevention Month Campaign.
+Note: Child Abuse Prevention Month is April.
+Media awareness Special events Fulfill all reporting requirements of the Community-Based Child Abuse Prevention (CBCAP) program related to this activity as described in Exhibit B and the Article titled, "Reporting Requirements."
+Ongoing